prealms1993/Perilous-Realms-1993/README.md

 in the first town square there's an information building that has enough information to really get going!

-###Usage
+### Usage
-First off, this is probably unsafe to run directly on the modern internet.
+First off, this is definitely unsafe to run directly on the modern internet.
 What was safe and secure 20+ years ago is probably not true anymore.